 - Submit to a background check: Background checks are required by lenders to ensure you are qualified to receive a mortgage.
 For a conventional mortgage, the background check will be thorough, including checking your credit history, credit score, consistency of income, and more.

 - Provide supplementary documentation: The lender generally requests documentation to verify specific claims and information as part of the background check.
 In most situations, lenders will request documents that include evidence of assets, including funds for the down payment, proof of income, identification documents, and more.
 Cooperation with the lender helps to expedite the mortgage application process.

 Related: Mortgage Pre-Qualification vs. Pre-Approval: What You Need to Know

 Conventional mortgages are distinct from other types of mortgages.
 While there is some overlap in definitions of specific mortgage types, conventional mortgages are separate from conforming mortgages, government-secured mortgages, and other types.

 A conforming mortgage is a mortgage that conforms to the standards set by the Federal Housing Finance Agency (FHFA).
 The most notable standard is the dollar limit of the loan.
 The FHFA sets a new dollar limit every year.
 Conforming loans must stay within the limit for a given year.
-Loans that exceed the limit are known as jumbo loans, and they are almost always non-conforming.
+Loans exceeding the limit are known as jumbo loans, which are almost always non-conforming.

 In some cases, conventional mortgages are conforming mortgages.
-A conventional mortgage may sometimes fall into the realm of a conforming mortgage by fitting into FHFA requirements.
-However, not all conventional mortgages are conforming.
+A conventional mortgage may sometimes fall into a conforming mortgage by fitting into FHFA requirements.
+However, not all conventional mortgages conform.

 Fannie Mae and Freddie Mac are not able to purchase non-conforming loans.
 So, for a loan to be purchased by one of these government-sponsored organizations, it must be a conforming loan.